davebenson/doom4-walkthrough/README.md

 The Turbine Room door, which the game will guide you to, is now unlocked.

-POINT OF NO RETURN:  Once you enter this area, you can't return to get anything.
-Also, you will get a CHECKPOINT before a big fight, so it is advisable to stock up on supplies before entering.
+CHECKPOINT.

 ## Mission 3:  Fight:  Turbine Room
-This fight as two waves, both consisting of Imps and Hell Razers (XXX: are there PS?).
+This fight has two waves, both start with a lot of Imps and Hell Razers.
 At the end of the first wave is 1 Hell Knight; the second wave ends with 2 Hell Knights.
+The waves are separated by a little earthquake.

 After completing the fight, exit at the top of the room, on the opposite side as the entrance.